 I serged the edges of this project, because I love the look of serging.
 (Plus, it’s National Serger Month!)
 Serging is also an easy way to finish oilcloth because you don’t have to turn the fabric, leaving bulky seam allowances.
 If you don’t have a serger, there are 2 options for easy finishing: use a tight zig-zag stitch for a similar effect OR use bias tape to bind around the edges (and add a pop of color).

-I used my Babylock Diana serger/coverstitch machine for this project.
+I used my serger machine for this project.
 It’s a simple sew, makes a fun shower gift, and might even make you excited about baby poop!

 -1/2 yard Oilcloth